acidburn0zzz/kickshaw/README.md

 # INSTALLATION

-    A simply script is provided to build and install the program
+    A simple script is provided to build and install the program

     git clone https://github.com/natemaia/kickshaw